Tamina Snuka: Teaming with Natalya (2020–2021)

-Various feuds (2021–present)
+24/7 Champion and hiatus (2022–present)

 On the January 3 episode of Raw, Tamina failed to win the WWE 24/7 Championship from Dana Brooke in a mixed tag team match also involving Reggie and Akira Tozawa.
 Tamina, Tozawa, and R-Truth then spent months trying unsuccessfully to win the title from Reggie and later Dana Brooke in various backstage segments.
 Tamina would however win the title on the April 18 edition of Raw, during a double wedding ceremony, losing it to her partner, Tozawa after.
-Later that month, due to him being unable to help her win the title, she filed for divorce.

-After having an ongoing feud with Dana Brooke for the WWE 24/7 Championship, the 2 began to team together.
-On the August 5 episode of Smackdown, a tag team tournament to crown new champions was announced.
-Tamina and Brooke were announced as a team on the August 8 episode of Raw.
-Tamina and Dana Brooke lost in the first round against Iyo Sky and Dakota Kai.
-Due to an injury from Gigi Dolin after her and Jacy Jayne won round 1 against Natalya and Sonya Deville, it was announced on the August 22 episode of Raw that Tamina and Dana Brooke would be participating in a Second Chance Fatal Four Way to re-enter the Women's Tag Team Tournament on the August 26 episode of Smackdown, in which they lost.
+After having an ongoing feud with Brooke for the 24/7 Championship, the two began to team together.
+In August, Tamina and Brooke entered a tournament for the vacant Women's Tag Team Championship.
+Tamina and Brooke lost in the first round against Dakota Kai and Iyo Sky.
+Due to an injury from Gigi Dolin after her and Jacy Jayne won round 1 against Natalya and Sonya Deville, it was announced on the August 22 episode of Raw that Tamina and Dana Brooke would be participating in a "Second Chance Fatal Four Way" to re-enter the Women's Tag Team Tournament on the August 26 episode of SmackDown, in which they lost.
+Tamina entered at #19 in the 2023 Women’s Royal Rumble, she lasted just under 12 minutes before being eliminated by Michelle McCool.
+Tamina was used sporadically on Main Event tapings in early 2023, losing to Michin on the March 3 taping in what would be Tamina's final appearance in WWE to date.
+She was removed from WWE's active roster in July 2024, but remains signed to the company.

 Other media

-Snuka has appeared in seven WWE console games.
-She made her in-game debut in WWE 2K15 and appears in WWE 2K16 WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20 and WWE 2K22.
+Snuka has appeared in nine WWE console games.
+She made her in-game debut in WWE 2K15 and appears in WWE 2K16 WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.